 Available en Español

-The treatments that work best for PTSD are trauma-focused psychotherapies (or, talk therapies).
+Several types of trauma-focused psychotherapies (or, talk therapies) are highly recommended for PTSD.
 "Trauma-focused" means that the therapy focuses on your memory of the traumatic event or what it means to you.
-There are other talk therapies that do not focus on your trauma.
-Learn about the research for different talk therapies and what you can expect in treatment.

-Trauma-Focused Talk Therapies for PTSD
+Trauma-Focused Talk Therapies With the Most Support for PTSD

 • Written Exposure Therapy (WET)